3 Reasons Sprinters Fall Apart at the End of Races

 Everything we do revolves around developing general and specific coordination.

-If coordination development isn’t a foundational part of your program, your sprinters probably get run down at the end of races, particularly against good people.
+If coordination development isn’t a foundational part of your program, your sprinters probably get run down at the end of races, particularly against skilled sprinters with slightly less or equal levels of ability.

 (Or, if you coach sprinters here in Massachusetts: distance runs.
 Coordination development for sprinters starts and ends with long, slow runs.
 Especially for your 4×1 teams.
 I’m serious.)